halsp/halsp.org/docs/en/usage/quickstart.md

 Once the project is created, the dev server is started.

-If you select `swagger` and `router`, you will see the page of swagger.
+If you select `swagger`, you will see the page of swagger.

-If you select `view` or `mva`, you will see a simple html page.
+If you select `view` or `mva`, launch `/user` and you will see a simple html page.

 Otherwise you will see a json string.